greg-raven/Uncommon-Sense/_posts/2022-07-25-appreciate-what-youve-been-given.md

 ---
-title: 'Appreciate what you've been given'
+title: "Appreciate what you've been given"
 layout: post
 categories:
 - liberty